klerk-framework/website/docs/building-config/pure-functions.md

 A common theme is that you provide functions when you declare how the framework should behave.
 These functions will be called by the framework at the appropriate times.

-These functions should be [pure](https://en.wikipedia.org/wiki/Pure_function).
-This means that they should have these two properties:
+These functions should be [pure](https://en.wikipedia.org/wiki/Pure_function), which means:

-1. the function return values are identical for identical arguments
+1. the functions return values are identical for identical arguments
-2. the function has no side effects
+2. the functions have no side effects

 It is acceptable to use `require()`, `requireNonNull()` or similar even though they can throw `IllegalArgumentException` which makes the